lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 Zmod(11)
 ```

 It mostly won't make a difference for us here, but `Zmod(11)` and `FiniteField(11)` have some different methods.
-In practice, either one be used most of the time.
+In practice, either one can be used most of the time.

 Note that using `Mod(a, p)`, we get that the result is in both `Zmod(p)` and `FiniteField(p)`.